 The National District Export Council is an organization with the mission of leveraging local trade professionals to help businesses navigate the challenges of exporting.
 A typical council is comprised of experienced, high-level professionals including attorneys, CEOs, and government representatives.
 This resource is especially useful to novice exporters who are seeking guidance on developing and executing an export strategy.

-- World Intellectual Property Organization: One of the most prominent sites for information about international intellectual property rights is a specialized agency of the United Nations.
+- World Intellectual Property Organization: The World Intellectual Property Organization (WIPO) is a specialized agency of the United Nations and is one of the most prominent sites for information about international property rights is a specialized agency of the United Nations.

 - Information about a comprehensive anti-piracy campaign